Privacy Policy

 12. Recording of Training Sessions and Use of Case Examples

-• Recording: Training sessions (including remote webinars and on-site sessions captured via conferencing tools) may be recorded for quality assurance, refresher training and to support staff who could not attend live.
-Recordings may capture screen shares, configurations and examples that include your internal workflows and, in some cases, Client Data.
+- Recording: Training sessions (including remote webinars and on-site sessions captured via conferencing tools) may be recorded for quality assurance, refresher training, and to support staff who could not attend live.
+Recordings may capture screen shares, configurations, and examples that include your internal workflows and, in some cases, Client Data.

-• Opt-out and restrictions: If your appointed contacts prefer that sessions are not recorded, or that recordings are edited, access-restricted, or deleted after a defined period, please notify us before or immediately after the session.
+- Opt-out and restrictions: If your appointed contacts prefer that sessions are not recorded, or that recordings are edited, access-restricted, or deleted after a defined period, please notify us before or immediately after the session.
 We will comply with reasonable instructions and can provide redacted versions where feasible.

 13. Security

-We implement appropriate technical and organisational measures to protect personal data, including access controls, encryption in transit and at rest where feasible, vulnerability management, logging and monitoring, least-privilege principles, staff confidentiality undertakings, and regular review of our suppliers’ security practices.
-Despite these measures, no system is completely secure; we maintain incident response procedures to manage and notify as required by law.
+We implement appropriate technical and organisational measures to protect personal data against accidental or unlawful destruction, loss, alteration, unauthorised disclosure, or access.
+These measures include access controls, encryption in transit and at rest where feasible, vulnerability management, logging and monitoring, least-privilege principles, staff confidentiality undertakings, and regular review of our suppliers’ security practices.

 14. Cookies and Similar Technologies